kpate402/RRRDonations/README.md

 # API Keys

-# Api keys needed are googles api key and rapidapi.com's key
-# google’s api key needs to be added at line 130 in RRRDonations.java
-# rapidapi's api key is to be added at line 29 in DatabaseUtil.java
+Api keys needed are googles api key and rapidapi.com's key google’s api key needs to be added at line 130 in RRRDonations.java rapidapi's api key is to be added at line 29 in DatabaseUtil.java

 # Steps to run the project

-# Project is a maven project made in java.
+Project is a maven project made in java.
 It can be run by using commands mvn clean compile exec:java.
-Make sure
-# You have your own api keys before running the project The prototype has 3 choices at the start for each user type.
-Beneficiaries have to fill in a survey/login and then can
-# proceed to their profile page.
-This page shows their information and what charities best match their needs.There is also a wishlist where they can list their current needs and # wants, a update survey button to update the survey, and a navigation function which uses googles static maps API to give users directions to a certain charity.
-The Donors
+Make sure You have your own api keys before running the project The prototype has 3 choices at the start for each user type.
+Beneficiaries have to fill in a survey/login and then can proceed to their profile page.
+This page shows their information and what charities best match their needs.
+There is also a wishlist where they can list their current needs and # wants, a update survey button to update the survey, and a navigation function which uses googles static maps API to give users directions to a certain charity.
+The Donors are also similar to the
-# are also similar to the Beneficiaries where they have a survey/login and then can proceed to their profile page.
-The difference is that Donors have a donor list instead of a
-# wish list that includes what items they wish to give away and that Donors have the option to volunteer their time.
-Lastly the Nonprofits can be accessed straight from the
-# home page from a dropdown menu and clicking any nonprofit pulls up all their information and has the navigation function as well.
+Beneficiaries where they have a survey/login and then can proceed to their profile page.
+The difference is that Donors have a donor list instead of a wish list that includes what items they wish to give away and that Donors have the option to volunteer their time.
+Lastly the Nonprofits can be accessed straight from the home page from a dropdown menu and clicking any nonprofit pulls up all their information and has the navigation function as well.

 # Project development and iterative cycle